Cybersecurity Guidelines to Safeguard Your Medical Records

 Check that your healthcare clinic is sure that everything is being completed legally.

-4. See If Your Social Security Number Is Really Required
+4. Confirm that Your Social Security Number Is Really Required

-Data protection laws within the EU were modified due to the GDPR training which brought privacy and data protection into the digital age.
+Data protection laws within the EU were modified due to the introduction of GDPR, or the General Data Protection Regulations.
+GDPR brought privacy and data protection to the fore and is something you should keep in mind in today's digital age.

 6. Take the Offer for Monitoring Services